am-ramona/CryptoCustodian/Crypto_Custodian.md

 By performing these calculations on the server, I can:
 1. Offload the computational work from the client, reducing the burden on the frontend and improving the overall responsiveness of the application.
 2. Reduce the data payload transferred between the client and the server, as the server can return the pre-calculated results rather than the raw transaction data.
-3. Maintain a clear separation of concerns, where the server handles the data processing and the frontend focuses on the presentation and user interaction.
+3. Maintain a clear separation of concerns, where the server handles the data processing and the frontend focuses on the presentation and user interaction

-- the app is currently responsive & cross-browser compatible on : Firefox, Chrome, Edge and Brave
+__Important__ Please note that I had rough time finding my MySQL database password as it had been long time since I used it.
+The standard one "mysql" did not work for the user "root".
+So I tried to do the data saving testing within the server files.
+Please excuse the db check files structure.

 On the Tests